-My background is in Traditional Chinese Medicine, with advanced studies in women’s health and acupuncture.
-I’ve studied and interned with numerous experts in this field and have helped hundreds of clients successfully overcome issues with pain, stress, reproductive health and digestion.
+My training in Traditional Chinese Medicine spans advanced studies in women’s reproductive health, acupuncture and the art of facial rejuvenation.
+I’ve studied and interned with numerous experts in this field and have helped thousands of patients over the past 8 years.

-I look forward to meeting you, and being a part of your journey in health.
+I look forward to meeting you and being a part of our journey in health.

-- Registered Acupuncturist (R.Ac) in good standing with the CTCMPAO
+- Registered Acupuncturist in good standing with CTCMPAO

-- Internship & Studies at Canadian Gynecology Institute of Chinese Medicine
+- Studies and internship at the Canadian Gynecology Institute of Chinese Medicine

 How Acupuncture Helped Me

-My own experience with endometriosis has been the basis for a longstanding interest in women’s health.
-It is what led me to study Acupuncture and Chinese Medicine in the first place.
-I’ve always wanted to focus on the particular health needs of women, and especially with issues that are not easily resolved by Western Medicine.
+My own experience with endometriosis has been the basis of a longstanding interest in women’s health.
+It is what led me to to study Acupuncture and Chinese Medicine in the first place.
+I’ve always wanted to focus on the particular health needs of women, and especially those with issues that are not easily resolved by Western Medicine.

 Throughout my teenage years and into my twenties I had horrible, painful periods.
-Doctors advised that this was just “bad luck” but that nothing was really wrong.
-My digestion was also “off” and debilitating migraines made regular appearances.
-I was on and off various medications, without much to really explain what was going on.
-Some things helped for a while, other things had unhappy side effects.
+Doctors did tests, and then advised I had “bad luck” but that nothing was really wrong with me.
+My digestion was also “off” and I had debilitating migraines on a regular basis (for years on Fridays, like clockwork).
+I was on and off various medications, without much really to explain what was going on.
+Some things helped me for a while, while other things had unhappy side effects.
 Eventually I just got used to it, tired of asking for answers.
 I looked pretty healthy, even though I did not feel it.
 I tried to make the best of it, not knowing where else to turn for help.